aws/amazon-ecs-cli/README.md

 ## License

-The ECS CLI is distributed under the
+The Amazon ECS CLI is distributed under the
 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0), see LICENSE and NOTICE for more information.